ahmed-i-badawi/docker-redis-cluster-deployment-script/README.md

 - Verify SSH access with the `redis.pem` key and user.
 - Check the network connectivity between master and slave nodes.

-## Contributing
-Contributions to the project are welcome.
-Please submit pull requests for any enhancements or fixes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact
-For support or feedback, please contact [ahmed.i.ibrahim@outlook.com](mailto:ahmed.i.ibrahim@outlook.com).

 ## Additional Resources
 For more documentation on Redis and its management, please visit the following resources:
 - [Redis Scaling and Management Documentation](https://redis.io/docs/management/scaling/)